 Carnosine increases efficiency of DOPA therapy of Parkinson's disease: a pilot study.

 Rejuvenation Res.
 2008: Boldyrev A, Fedorova T, Stepanova M, Dobrotvorskaya I, Boldanova N, Bagyeva G, Ivanova-Smolenskaya I, Illarioshkin S. Research Center of Neurology, Russian Academy of Medical Sciences, Moscow, Russia.

 The addition of the neuropeptide carnosine as a food additive to the basic protocol of Parkinson's disease treatment results in significant improvement of neurological symptoms, along with increase in red blood cell Cu/Zn-SOD and decrease in blood plasma protein carbonyls and lipid hydroperoxides, with no noticeable change in platelets MAO B activity.
 The combination of carnosine with basic therapy may be a useful way to increase efficiency of PD treatment.

-Carnosine side effects, is it safe?
+Carnosine side effects, is it safe? any danger?